Port Everglades: Notable ships

+Disney Cruise Line's second homeport was chosen at Port Everglades' Terminal 4.
+The terminal exclusively serves Disney Cruise Line ships, with the Disney Magic currently homeported there.
+The terminal's exterior design is based on Disney's original homeport at Port Canaveral, while the interior features a Finding Nemo theme.
+This port began embarking guests on November 20, 2023.

 Records and achievements

 Seatrade Insider named Port Everglades "World's Top Cruise Port" for 2010.
 Between 2009 and 2016, Port Everglades was named Best U.S. Homeport by Porthole Cruise Magazine several times.

 Port Everglades' growth has also been marked in a series of world record for most cruise passengers in a single day.
 On December 21, 2003, the port hosted a world record of 15 cruise ships, processing 44,108 passengers.
 On March 20, 2010, there were 53,365 passengers.
 On December 20, 2015, there were 53,485 passengers.
 On March 13, 2016, there were 55,885 passengers.
 On December 1, 2019, there were 55,964 passengers.